openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-lefthand-driver.rst

 * Fail-back host volumes.

-* Create, delete, update, and snapshot consistency groups.
+* Create, delete, update, snapshot, and clone generic volume groups.

+* Create and delete generic volume group snapshots.

+* Create a generic volume group from a group snapshot or another group.

 When you use back end assisted volume migration, both source and destination clusters must be in the same HPE LeftHand/StoreVirtual management group.